 For the Operating Summary of COVID-19 pandemic related groupings as outlined in this report please refer to Table A (attached).
-As identified in Table A, the total loss to date, for COVID-19 impacted revenue and expense groupings, is approximately \$250,000, when comparing period ending July 31, 2020 to 2019.
-This loss is predicted to increase on a continual basis due to the new environment that COVID-19 has created in the community.
-Administration will continue to report to Council with actual cost data, as forecasted data remains difficult and potentially unreliable, given the unprecedented nature of the pandemic.
+As identified in Table A, the total loss to date, for COVID-19 impacted revenue and expense groupings, is approximately \$1,056,245, when comparing period ending December 31, 2020 to 2019.
+However, it should be noted that the total "operating" loss (removing the reserve interest impact as it falls outside of budget) equates to approximately \$414,755.